 Getting dental veneers involve three stages: the examination and planning of treatment, preparation, and the placement of the veneer.

 Examination and Treatment Planning

 The patient discusses their goals with their dentist.
 The dentist does a comprehensive review to see if the patient is eligible for veneers.
 If they are, the dentist will present a recommendation for the patient.

 The second phase of the procedure includes removing about 0.5 millimeters of enamel from the tooth surface.
 Impressions are taken and then sent to a dental laboratory.
 After two to four weeks, the lab sends the veneer back to the dentist.
 During this waiting period, temporary dental veneers will be used in place to protect the teeth.

 The final phase of getting dental veneers is the bonding.
 The dentist will test the fit and color match of the veneer to the tooth before permanently cementing it.
 Trimming and color adjustment may be made to achieve the right fit and color.

 Veneers are unrepairable, so avoid subjecting your teeth to hard foods and objects.
-It is also not suggested for individuals with an inadequate amount of enamel, or those who clench and grind their teeth.

 How can I maintain my Dental Veneers?